Week Aweigh Cruises - Sample Itinerary

 Set sail on your ultimate fully crewed, all-inclusive San Juan sailing vacation.
 The San Juans are a world-class destination, considered by many to be the crown jewels of the Pacific Northwest.
 Only one thing could make them better: YOU!
 Most sailing charters adhere to rigid schedules and itineraries.
 When you sail with us, YOU set the schedule!
 Want to set sail on a Friday?
 A Tuesday?
 A Sunday?
 No worries!
 Want to sail for six days, but your travel plans only allow for five?
 No problem!
 Check your calendar and give us a call.
 We will usually be able to find dates to fulfill your wishes.
 Enjoy a private charter for four.
 Want a romantic getaway for just the two of you?
 The choice is yours!

 Six luxurious days sailing the San Juan Islands

-Day One: Your adventure begins in Bellingham, about two hours north of Seattle or three hours from Sea Tac International Airport.
-We set sail in the early afternoon, usually between 1:00 and 2:00 pm (right after lunch).
+Day One: Your adventure begins in Bellingham, about two hours north of Seattle or three hours from Sea-Tac International Airport.
+We set sail in the early afternoon, usually between 10:00 and 2:00 pm (depending on your schedule).

 Your destination for today is Sucia Island.
-You’ll arrive at Sucia after a delightful four to six hour sail, depending on the winds, currents, and route chosen.
-You’re likely to see porpoises, seals and sea lions along the way.
+You’ll arrive at Sucia after a delightful four to six-hour sail, depending on the winds, currents, and route is chosen.
+You’ll likely see porpoises, seals, and sea lions along the way.
 This will whet your appetite for what is to come!

 Your first night will be spent in one of Sucia’s seven beautiful anchorages after enjoying a gourmet dinner served aboard.
 While there, you’ll enjoy examining the island’s distinctive sandstone formations up close, hiking, paddling, or a bit of beachcombing in Sucia Island State Park.